 A value of 1 for the Primary Channel Presence Indicator subfield indicates that the Primary Channel field and the Operating Class field are present in the FILS Discovery frame.
 A value of 0 indicates that the Primary Channel field and the Operating Class field are not present in the FILS Discovery frame.[14/1107r3][13/1339r1][14/0412r3]

 A value of 1 for the RSN Information Presence Indicator subfield indicates that the FD RSN information field is present in the FILS Discovery frame.
 A value of 0 indicates that the FD RSN information field is not present in the FILS Discovery frame.

-[13/1043r1][14/0412r3][14/1107r3]
+A value of 1 for the Length Presence Indicator subfield indicates that the Length field is present in the FILS Discovery frame.
+A value of 0 indicates that the Length field is not present in the FILS Discovery frame.
+[13/1043r1][14/0412r3][14/1107r3] [13/1043r1][14/0412r3][14/1107r3]

 The SSID/Short SSID field is variable length between 1 and 32 octets.
 When the value of the Short SSID Indicator subfield is equal to 1, the SSID/Short SSID field contains the 4-byte Short SSID (see 8.4.2.169 (Reduced Neighbor Report)).
 Otherwise, the SSID/Short SSID field contains the SSID, of which the length is specified by the 5-bit SSID Length field in the FILS Discovery frame Control of the FILS Discovery frame (see 8.4.2.2 (SSID element)).

-The AP’s Next TBTT Offset (ANTO) field indicates the time offset in number of TUs, between the transmission of the FILS Discovery frame and the next TBTT of a targeted AP.
+The AP’s Next TBTT Offset (ANTO) field indicates the time offset in number of TUs, rounded down to the closest TU, between the transmission of the FILS Discovery frame and the next TBTT of a targeted AP.
 [14/0412r3][CID 4621]

+The Length field is 1 octet in length and indicates the length of the remaining fields in the FILS Discovery Information field in octets.
+Its value is variable.
+[14/0412r3]

 The FD Capability field contains the information that advertises the capabilities of the STA transmitting the FILS Discovery frame.
 Its length is 2 octets.
 Its presence is indicated by the 1-bit Capability Presence Indicator subfield in the FILS Discovery frame Control being equal to 1.
 The format of the FD Capability field is shown in Figure 8-662c (FD Capability field format).